livewyer-ops/charts/README.md

 LiveWyer Helm chart repository offers a diverse collection of Helm charts designed to streamline the deployment process and accelerate your Kubernetes journey.

-## Getting started

- 🚧

 ## Contributing

 We value your feedback and suggestions!
 If you have any ideas or want to report issues, please create an [issue](https://github.com/livewyer-ops/charts/issues/new/choose).
 Additionally, you can submit your contributions by opening a [pull request](https://github.com/livewyer-ops/charts/pulls).

+> Please ensure you follow these [coding standards](docs/coding-standards.md) when adding a Helm chart to this repository.

 ---